Table of Contents

 - 34.9% – 44.5% for women

-These results are integral for understanding certain aspects of your health.
+These results are integral to understanding certain aspects of your health.

-So what do your individual HCT results mean?
+So what do your HCT blood work results mean?

-Your individual test results are either average, higher or lower than average.
+Your individual test results will fall within the ranges of?average, higher or lower than average.

 Elevated HCT levels often result from: